Virtual Mailbox 101

 5. The UPS Store Canada — Best for walk-in pickup convenience

-Win: The UPS Store is the most physically present option on this list — 350+ retail locations across Canada, mostly in retail plazas and high-traffic corners.
+Win: The UPS Store is the most physically present option on this list — an extensive retail network across Canada, mostly in retail plazas and high-traffic corners.
 If you want to walk in and pick up a package without booking an appointment, this is the easiest provider to use.
 The Canadian master franchise is Canadian-owned, even though the UPS brand itself is American.

 Honest weakness: Many UPS Store mailboxes are issued as PMB (Private Mailbox) numbers — for example, "123 Main St, PMB 456."
-The Ontario and BC business registries have rejected PMB-formatted addresses as registered offices in past filings, treating them as PO Boxes.
+Ontario and BC business registries generally do not accept PMB-formatted addresses as registered offices, typically treating them like PO Boxes.
 Some specific UPS Store locations have moved to proper Unit/Suite numbering that the registries accept; others have not.
 Scanning is usually charged per scan rather than included, which makes UPS Store mailboxes less suitable for the "scan everything" use case that pure virtual mailboxes are built for.

 Mail handling specifics: